An AgentMail Alternative Built in the EU

 Where AgentMail has the edge

 AgentMail is SOC 2 Type II certified and has official SDKs for Python, TypeScript, and Go.
 They've raised $6M and have a larger team.
 If SOC 2 compliance is a hard requirement for your organization, AgentMail currently has the edge there.
-OpenMail is the better fit for developers who want lower cost, EU data residency, and a custom domain without paying first.
+OpenMail is the better fit for developers who want lower cost, EU data residency, and custom domains from $9/month instead of $20/month.

 Choose OpenMail if...